christianmolnar/mypersonalassistant/shared/tasks/EmailWriting/copilot_area_docs/tone_and_style_guide.md

     *   Be cautious with humor; it can be misinterpreted in writing.
     *   Maintain confidentiality and be mindful of who is CC'd.

-## Personalized Mannerisms (Adapted from Connect Style Guide)
+## Personalized Mannerisms (Adapted from Performance_Check-In Style Guide)

-While the Connect style is for manager updates, some principles can be adapted for broader email communication, especially when aiming for conciseness and impact with senior audiences:
+While the Performance_Check-In style is for manager updates, some principles can be adapted for broader email communication, especially when aiming for conciseness and impact with senior audiences:

 *   **Audience Awareness:**
     *   Tailor your message to the recipient.
 For senior leaders or busy colleagues, be exceptionally concise and direct.